Paraspeckle

-In cell biology, a paraspeckle is an irregularly shaped compartment of the cell, approximately 0.2-1 μm in size, found in the nucleus' interchromatin space.
-First documented in HeLa cells, where there are generally 10-30 per nucleus, Paraspeckles are now known to also exist in all human primary cells, transformed cell lines and tissue sections.
-Their name is derived from their distribution in the nucleus; the "para" is short for parallel and the "speckle" refers to the splicing speckles to which they are always in close proximity.
-Their function is still not fully understood, but they are thought to regulate gene expression by sequestrating proteins or mRNAs with inverted repeats in their 3′ UTRs.
+In cell biology, a paraspeckle is an irregularly shaped compartment of the cell, approximately 0.2-1 μm in size, found in the nucleus's interchromatin space.
+First documented in HeLa cells, where there are generally 10 to 30 per nucleus, Paraspeckles are now known to also exist in all human primary cells, transformed cell lines, and tissue sections.
+Their name is derived from their distribution in the nucleus; the "para" is short for parallel and the "speckle" refers to the splicing speckles to which they are always near.
+Their function is not fully understood, but they are thought to regulate gene expression by sequestrating proteins or mRNAs with inverted repeats in their 3′ UTRs.

 Structure

 West et al. (2016) suggest that the NEAT1 is folded and bound to paraspeckle core proteins to first form units, which are bridged together by FUS proteins to form the ordered paraspeckle sphere.

 Paraspeckles are organised into core-shell spheroidal structures; seven proteins on a scaffold of lncRNA NEAT1 (the 23kb isoform termed NEAT1_2 or NEAT1v2).
-In 2016, West et al. proposed the currently accepted model for Paraspeckles.
+In 2016, West et al. proposed the currently accepted model for paraspeckles.
 This was based on their current findings using super-resolution microscopy.
 Their models state that the NEAT1_2 scaffold folds into a V-shaped unit.
 Many of these units then are assembled into a core-shell spheroid by FUS proteins.
-Core proteins SFPQ, NONO and PSPC1 tightly associate to the assembled structure.
+Core proteins SFPQ, NONO, and PSPC1 tightly associate to the assembled structure.
 Finally, the shell forms, composed of partially co-localised TDP43 proteins.
-Due to the integral nature of NEAT1 to paraspeckles assembly, assembly is thought to occur in close proximity to NEAT1 transcription sites.
+Due to the integral nature of NEAT1 to paraspeckles assembly, assembly is thought to occur close to NEAT1 transcription sites.

-It has been noted that Paraspeckles have a great deal of commonality both in features and structures with cytoplasmic stress granules, another type of membrane-less organelle.
-This conclusion arose from the fact that both contain common component proteins, become more abundant with stress, seem to function through sequestering other proteins and both have distinct core or shell regions with predictable localised molecules.
+It has been noted that paraspeckles have a great deal of commonality both in features and structures with cytoplasmic stress granules, another type of membraneless organelle.
+This conclusion arose from the fact that both contain common component proteins, become more abundant with stress, seem to function through sequestering other proteins, and both have distinct core or shell regions with predictable localised molecules.

 Localization

 Paraspeckles are dynamic structures that are altered in response to changes in cellular metabolic activity.
 They are transcription-dependent.
-All five of the proposed protein components have RNA recognition motifs (RRMs) and, in the absence of RNA polymerase II transcription, the Paraspeckle disappears and all of its associated proponents form a crescent shaped perinucleolar cap in the nucleolus.
+All five of the proposed protein components have RNA recognition motifs (RRMs) and, in the absence of RNA polymerase II transcription, the paraspeckle disappears and all of its associated proponents form a crescent-shaped perinucleolar cap in the nucleolus.
 This phenomenon is demonstrated during the cell cycle.
-In the cell cycle, Paraspeckles are present during interphase and during all of mitosis except for telophase because, when the two daughter nuclei are formed, there is no RNA Pol II transcription so the protein components instead form a perinucleolar cap.
+In the cell cycle, paraspeckles are present during interphase and during all of mitosis except for telophase because, when the two daughter nuclei are formed, there is no RNA Pol II transcription so the protein components instead form a perinucleolar cap.
 The localization patterns were also duplicated in experiments using transcription inhibiting drugs.